Verrucae: Understanding and Treatment Options

 What are verrucae?

-• Verrucae are harmless skin growths on the feet, commonly known as plantar warts.
+- Verrucae are harmless skin growths on the feet, also known as plantar warts.

-• Since the sole of the foot is thick, pressure from walking can push verrucae inwards, sometimes causing discomfort.
+- Since the sole of the foot is thick, pressure from walking can push verrucae inwards, sometimes causing discomfort.
+It also makes them harder to treat since the majority of the verruca is in the foot (compared to a wart on the hadn’t which is protruding)

 Do I need treatment?